 Carlos Diaz, AABS member and Professor of Photography at the Center for Creative Studies, will discuss and share photos from his Japan trip.

 Jerry Meislik, long-time AABS member, is an internationally recognized expert on Ficus bonsai, and author of Ficus, The Exotic Bonsai.
 He will be discussing exposed-root style tropical bonsai.

 Jerry Meislik – Natal Ficus workshop.
 Ficus natalensis, perhaps the best species for indoor bonsai.
 Plants will be about 6 years old and be suitable for bonsai styling.
 Plants will be in plastic nursery containers, 6 inch pot size.
 This workshop is intended for beginner to intermediate workers.
 Limited to 8 participants.
 You must register and pay in advance.
 Signup sheets will be available at AABS monthly meetings, or contact firstname.lastname@example.org.
 Workshop cost $45

 Jack Sustic, AABS member and former curator of the National Bonsai & Penjing Museum in Washington DC., will host a bring your own tree discussion and workshop.
 Individual trees will be discussed, and there will be time for working on trees as well.
 This is a good opportunity to get ideas for trees that are under development.

-AABS members Jack Wikle, Diane Faust, Cathy Strachan, Cyril Grum, and Kurt Smith will share photos and thoughts from their 2016 trip to Japan with William Valvanis.
+AABS members Diane Faust, Cathy Strachan, Cyril Grum, Ron Milostan, Mike and Sandy Simmons, and Kurt Smith will share photos and thoughts from their 2016 trip to Japan with William Valvanis.